Be part of a leading project at the forefront of data science in the UK – join us as our Data and Analytics Manager

-About the opportunity
+About the role

 Job offer details

-This is a permanent role for 5 days/week (40 hours) (or alternative possible is 32 hours/week worked over 4 – 5 days/week), and offering a salary between £39,600 – £44,000 FTE depending on relevant experience.
+This is a permanent role for 40 hours/week (30 hours to be worked over 4 or 5 days/week is also possible) and offering a salary £35,000 – £50,000 FTE (40 hours) depending on relevant skills and experience.

 We offer 25 days holiday each year plus 8 Bank Holidays (all FTE, pro-rata for part time); plus a 5% employer’s contribution to your pension.

 Our fulltime (FTE) working week is 40 hours/week, and there may be a requirement to periodically work outside of standard office hours (usually remotely), for example, to fit in with clinical schedules.

 Our office is in Epsom, only minutes from the station in brand new offices in a bright modern complex including library, cafes and restaurants.
 Epsom itself is only 30 minutes train journey from Waterloo, Victoria and Blackfriars, 15 minutes from Wimbledon.

 We are a young and growing company, and so there is great scope for skills development and real career development opportunity.